 How to discover and connect with brands

 Searching for brands that fit your platform consumes time and resources.
-Many publishers look to partnership platforms like impact.com’s Marketplace to find the right brands and save time.
+Many publishers look to partnership platforms like the impact.com marketplace—a part of the impact.com for Publishers suite—to find the right brands and save time.

 A partnership platform helps you with: